-As a consequence of condition (22) only the agents with an initial valuation $v_0 \ge p$ accept the contract.
-All agents with an initial valuation $v_0 < p$ reject the contract and never consume the good no matter how high the consumption utility is at times t > 0.
+As a consequence of condition (31) only the agent with an initial valuation $v_0 \ge \pi$ will accept the contract.
+All agents with an initial valuation $v_0 < \pi$ reject the contract and never consume the good no matter how high the consumption utility is at times t > 0.

-5.2 Two-Part Tariffs
+5.1.2 Two-Part Tariffs

-Having seen that zero marginal cost lead to flat rate tariffs, the next section describes the optimal contract for convex costs.
-Assume that the minimal valuation \underline{v} equals zero and the cost function c is strictly convex.
-By condition (21) a two-part tariff where the agent pays m independent of his consumption and A(m)c(x) depending on his consumption x is a revenue maximizing contract for the principal.
-It is worth noting that a simple menu of static two-part tariffs can hence maximize the revenue of the principal.
+With constant cost of production, the optimal contract leads to flat rate tariffs.
+We next consider the case of increasing and convex costs.
+We maintain the assumption that the minimal valuation $\underline{v}$ equals zero and assume that the cost function c(x) is strictly increasing and convex for $x \in \mathbb{R}+$ .
+In particular, we allow for a constant but positive marginal cost of production.
+By condition (30) a two-part tariff where the agent pays $\pi$ independent of his consumption and $M(\pi)c(x)$ depending on his consumption x is a revenue-maximizing contract for the principal.
+It is worth emphasizing that a simple menu of static two-part tariffs can hence maximize the expected dynamic revenue of the principal.